retry51776/notes/others/physic.md

 > observable cone means the farther we see the older it gets

 # Thoughts
-> Is this means someone far aways already seen our future? and our future already determined?
+> Is this means someone far away already seen our future? and our future already determined?

-> I feel like standard model have more applications, things far aways most likely won't matter.
+> I feel like standard model have more applications, things far away most likely won't matter.
 We can't even get to Mars..

 > Why is space in Standard Model?
 I felt like Standard Model only desc how particle interact w other particles.
 There is got to explain why space grow & dark matter.
 I suspect both are  caused same physic.
 # General Relativity